wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 ## Analyze a Request in Raw Format

 The raw format of a request is the maximum possible level of detail.

-1. Select an attack.
-2. Click the number in the *Requests* column.
-3. Click the arrow next to the date of the request.

-The Wallarm interface will display the request in its raw format.
+Raw format view in Wallarm Console also enables copying of a request in a cURL format.

+To view a request in a raw format, expand a required attack and then the request within it.

 ![!Raw format of the request][img-analyze-attack-raw]